 Get Tenants Engaged

-Through our tenant engagement programs, we have learned that understanding the building demographic’s attitude towards waste is the first step in determining how to engage them.
+Through our tenant engagement programs, particularly due to a long engagement at 720Access, we have learned that understanding the building demographic’s attitude towards waste is the first step in determining how to engage them.
 For example, in a downtown Toronto client, we found the tenants do care about waste diversion and are willing to make an effort, but are often confused about the building’s system.
 Therefore, engagement efforts didn’t need to convince them to try or care, just teach them how to execute.

 Education is Key